-The first GLNP CHAP hunt commenced on 16 November 2019 and proceeded for the three consecutive weekends during the regular Indiana firearms deer hunting season, resulting in the harvest of 26 deer.
+The first GLNP CHAP hunt commenced on 16 November 2019 and proceeded for three consecutive weekends during the regular Indiana firearms deer hunting season, resulting in the harvest of 26 deer.
 Implementation of the GLNP CHAP hunt continued for the next two years resulting in the harvest of 40 and 47 deer in 2020 and 2021, respectively.

 On December 31, 2021, the IDNR ended the CHAP program.
 Bloomington Parks and Recreation board determined that the continuation of a hunting program in GLNP was the best option to provide deer management in the park.
 A supervised hunt was conducted during the first two weekends of the Indiana Firearms Deer Season 2022; November 12/13 and 19/20.
 Over the 4-day period, 46 deer were harvested.
+The hunt program continued in 2023.
+Hunting took place in GLNP during the first and last weekend of the Indiana Firearms Deer Season 2023; November 18/19 and December 2/3.
+During the 4-day period 33 deer were harvested.